-for y in 0..<numberOfBooks {
+for var y = 1; y <= numberOfBooks; y++ {

 doSomething()

 }

 '''

 In this example, you iterate, or loop, through the total number of books in the bookstore.
 The for statement is where the interesting stuff starts to happen.
 Let's break it down.